FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 globally-unique identifier for the customer.

-The details of a booking may change, but as long as it is not rebooked, the customer pk will not change, and can be used as an ID within your system, directly or indirectly.
+The details of a booking may change, but as long as it is not rebooked, the customer PK will not change, and can be used as an ID within your system, directly or indirectly.

 If you receive a webhook from FareHarbor for a booking that is already